wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 sudo service httpd enable
    </pre></ul>

-Packer (from Hashicorp) is an automated image-build service for multiple clouds.
+Packer (from HashiCorp) is an automated image-build service for multiple clouds.

    Provisioner definitions define the properties of each resource, such as initialization commands.